prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-09-how-to-spot-engineering-debt.md

 ## Conclusion - Empower & Inspire

 Your journey to adopt AI features deserves a foundation built to last.
-By shining a light on engineering debt—technical, process, and organizational-you gain the power to untangle the knot slowing your innovation.
+By shining a light on engineering debt-technical, process, and organizational-you gain the power to untangle the knot slowing your innovation.

 **Don’t wait until your product falters.
 Start today: audit your systems, invest in visibility tools, and empower your teams to act boldly.**